garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 You also have to reshape the array so it has the shape c(samples,28,28,1) -1 because there is only one channel-

+Let's explore some of the "sheeps" of the training dataset

+You have to agree with me that they remotely resemble a sheep.
+It is also fair to admit that they are cotained in a square of 28x28 pixels so it is not very easy to draw something semi-decent in such reduced area.

 ## The encoder

 Now we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
 The encoder consists in a mixture of convolutional layers connected to a neural net to capture the features of the drawings.